-- .1 Provide Ontario Industrial Roofing Contractors Association (OIRCA) 2 year warranty for labour, materials, and workmanship. - .2 Warrant work of this section in accordance with Section 01 78 36 for a period of 2-years. - .3 In addition, roofing manufacturer shall provide total system warranty including the following: - .1 Roofing membrane manufacturer will issue a written document in the Owner's name, valid for duration listed below, for the repair of leaks in the roofing membrane to restore the roofing system to dry and watertight condition, to the extent that membrane manufacturing or installation defects caused water infiltration.
-Include copy of required warranty with close out documentation.

-- .2 Warranty shall cover entire cost of the repair(s) required to maintain dry and watertight roofing system during the full warranty duration. - .3 Warranty shall include for labour, materials, and workmanship. - .4 Warranty shall be non-prorated with no dollar limit (NDL) for duration of warranty. - .5 10 year warranty duration.
+- .1 Provide Ontario Industrial Roofing Contractors Association (OIRCA) two-year warranty for labour, materials, and workmanship. - .2 Warrant work of this Section in accordance with Section 01 78 36 Warranties for a period of two years from the date of Substantial Performance. - .3 In addition, roofing manufacturer shall Provide total system warranty including the following: - .1 Roofing membrane manufacturer will issue a written document in the Owner's name, valid for warranty duration, for the repair of leaks in the roofing membrane to restore the roofing system to dry and watertight condition, to the extent that membrane manufacturing or installation defects caused water infiltration.
+Include copy of required warranty with close out documentation. - .2 Warranty shall cover entire cost of the repair(s) required to maintain dry and watertight roofing system during the full warranty duration. - .3 Warranty shall include for labour, materials, and workmanship. - .4 Warranty shall be non-prorated with no dollar limit (NDL) for duration of warranty. - .5 10-year warranty duration from the date of Substantial Performance.